amromchop/api_r2020/README.md

 * We encourage you to activate your video for the workshop.

 ## Prior to the worshop

-We will be holding an A/V and technical check for participants to make sure they are prepared for the workshop.
-This will take place on August 12th at 1pm eastern time.
-Details to follow.
+ * On the Friday prior to the workshop we will send you further instructions on configuring the RStudio.cloud project space.
+ * If you have difficulty configuring the RStudio.Cloud project space please attend the A/V check on August 16th at 8am, see details below.

 ## The day of the workshop

+ * We will be holding an A/V and technical check for participants to make sure they are prepared for the workshop.
+This will take place on August 16th at 8am ET.
-The workshop is scheduled to begin at 9 am ET.
-In order to make sure that we can begin on schedule please make every effort to log into the Zoom conference 10 - 15 minutes early to allow time to get settled, ensure your computer audio and video is set up, and get RStudio cloud up and running.
+ * The workshop is scheduled to begin at 9 am ET.
+ * In order to make sure that we can begin on schedule please make every effort to log into the Zoom conference 10 - 15 minutes early to allow time to get settled, ensure your computer audio and video is set up, and get RStudio cloud up and running.

 ## Acknowledgments